apparebit/js-junction/packages/typical/README.md

 ```

 In this case, we are disabling the `continueAfterError` option again, but that
 only lasts for the duration of the call.
+All options default to not being set
+and, more importantly, not even be specified, i.e., `undefined`, and thus
+ignored. __@grr/typical__ uses this simple technique to help maximize
+flexibility in configuration management without resulting in undue complexity.
+Concretely, this package combines options specified in different

+  but in code default to `void 0`.
+That is intended to help produce predictable behavior since __@grr/typical__
+combines option values specified at different times and must do so in some
+order.
+To maximize expressivity and remain easily predictable, this package
+employs two simple rules:

+ 1. Given an object with configuration options, ignore all properties that are
+    either missing or have `undefined` as value.

 Supported options are:

   + `continueAfterError` determines whether the recursive traversal of type and
     value continues after encountering an error.
 The default is to terminate